Our comprehensive survey identifies the following materials:

 Detailed expert inspection: The core of an asbestos survey

-The most important component of an Airsafe asbestos survey or audit is a close inspection of your premises, by a trained and experienced asbestos consultant who knows what to look for.
+The most important component of an Airsafe asbestos and hazardous materials survey or audit is a close inspection of your premises, by a trained and experienced asbestos consultant who knows what to look for.

 At Airsafe, our team of consultants can help your business: